The-Scripters-Guild/ForgeWiki/scripting/nodes/events-inventory/register-on-weapon-no-ammo.md

 # Register On Weapon No Ammo

+{% hint style="important" %}
+This node was originally created to cover instances where weapons created using **Spawn Mode Object** might not trigger the **On Weapon No Ammo** Event, but they do, so it's currently not needed.
+{% endhint %}

 ![](../../../.gitbook/assets/register-on-weapon-no-ammo.png)
 ## Description
 (Registers a weapon so an) Event executes when the given _Weapon_ runs out of ammo.